kai687/sphinxawesome-theme/docs/how-to/customize.md

 ---
 ```

-For the methods listed on this page, it's better to use traditional classes to style
+For the methods listed on this page,
+it's better to use traditional classes to style your templates.
-your templates.
-Extra files aren't processed by webpack, so you can't use Tailwind's
+Extra files aren't processed by webpack,
+so you can't use Tailwind's `@apply` directive.
-`@apply` directive.
-See {ref}`sec:modify`, if you want to modify the
+See {ref}`sec:modify`,
-existing templates and use Tailwind CSS.
+if you want to modify the existing templates and use Tailwind CSS.

 (sec:override-styles)=

 ## Add or override styles

-To add extra CSS files, use the {confval}`sphinx:html_css_files` configuration option.
+To add extra CSS files,
+use the {confval}`sphinx:html_css_files` configuration option.
-To add extra JavaScript files, use the {confval}`sphinx:html_js_files` configuration
+To add extra JavaScript files,
-option.
+use the {confval}`sphinx:html_js_files` configuration option.

-For example, place additional styles in a file `_static/custom.css` and add the
+For example, place custom styles in a file `_static/custom.css` and
-following options to your Sphinx configuration in `conf.py`:
+add the following options to your Sphinx configuration in `conf.py`:

 ```{code-block} python
 ---